 Ah the boys, the lovable boys!
 Ask any Weim owner and they will tell you, the boys are categorically oh so sweet, forget those manipulative bitches, the boys are their heart dogs.

 It bears repeating — catch this the very first time he tries it, and you will be miles ahead of the game.
-A house with marked scents (his own from previous instances or from other dogs) will attract more of the same and make marking harder to break.
+A house with marked scents (his own from previous instances or from other dogs) will attract more of the same and will make marking harder to break.

-If you have chronic problems with your young male lifting his leg in the house, keep him in a crate when you can’t supervise him, and a belly band for those times you want him loose in the house and might not be able to keep a strict eye on him.
+If you have chronic problems with your male lifting his leg in the house, keep him in a crate when you can’t supervise him, and a belly band for those times you want him loose in the house and might not be able to keep a strict eye on him.